ChristopheGarcia1/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 When the kickstarters were filtered to only show theater production Kickstarters, the data showed that a more than a 1/4 of the of the kickstarters for these productions that were successful were launched between the months of May and June and this has been cosistant through all the years these kickstarters were implimented.
 Of the 1369 theater drives between 2009 and 2017, 839 were successful with 211 of those successful drives launching in May and June.
-It is recommended to launch the kickstarter around this time period.

 ![alt text](https://github.com/ChristopheGarcia1/Kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals